 It is illegal in the state of Oklahoma for minors to be in possession of tobacco products.
-It is also illegal for any person to possess tobacco on any Geary Public Schools district property.
+It is also illegal for any person to possess tobacco, (vapes, e-cigarettes) on any Geary Public Schools district property.
 The use of tobacco and being a committed student involved in athletics or extracurricular activities do not go together.